VectorInstitute/FL4Health/README.md

 ## Codebase Structure

-The codebase consists of two main parts:
+The codebase consists of three main folders:

-1. **FL4Health**: The main library used to implement our method.
+1. **fl4health**: The main library used to implement our method.
 You can find MK-MMD and D-MMD loss implementation from scrath in `fl4health/losses/`.
 Also their integration with FL algorithms is implemented in `fl4health/clients/deep_mmd_clients` and `fl4health/clients/mkmmd_clients`.
-2. **researh**: This folder contains training and evaluation scripts for each dataset used in the paper.
+2. **research**: This folder contains training and evaluation scripts for each dataset used in the paper.
 Each dataset includes its own `README.md` file with instructions on how to run the experiments, including steps for downloading, generating, or partitioning the dataset, as well as running hyperparameter sweeps and evaluation scripts.
+3. **tests**: This folder contains unit tests for the library.

 **Model checkpoints are available upon request and will be made publicly accessible after the paper is accepted.**